gandrein/sfnd_computervision_module/projects/SFND_2D_Feature_Tracking/README.md

 | ORB		 	    	 | 1.21  (0.82)	| 1.15  (1.12) |  3.71 (0.22) | 4.00  (0.42) | 1.33  (1.42)	|  6.77 (0.81)  |   N/A
 | SIFT		 	    	 | 32.50 (0.56)	| 32.53 (0.18) | 30.52 (0.52) | 29.39 (0.99) | 35.11 (0.36)	|  33.54 (0.36) | 33.58 (0.36)

+The table above highlights mainly that the FREAK, SIFT and AKAZE descriptors are the slowest, an order of magnitude slower than all the other descriptors.
+Whereas the `BRUTE FORCE` matching on average is faster than the descriptor computation for most descriptor-detector combinations.

 ### Recommended option